Sharannya340/the-walking-hand/README.md

 3. **First Action:** `[Player observes first prompt- any finger, then the next, and so on]`
 4. **Main Interaction:** `[Player taps correct fingers continuously]`
 5. **System Response:** `[Displays “Perfect”, “Good”, or “Miss”, according to the response time]`
 6. **Win / Lose / End Condition:** `[ There is no win or lose condition.
-The interaction ends when the player releases the button- the motors stop, the fingers return to their resting position, and the hand goes still.]`
+The player gets their score in the endGame ends after 40 seconds. ]`
-7. **Reset:** `[The hand is ready for the next press without any manual intervention.]`
+7. **Reset:** `[Game restarts for next player.]`

 ## 4.4 Rules of Play
 If your project is a game, list the rules clearly.

 - `[Not Applicable, since this is not a game.]`

+NEW-
+- `[Follow the on-screen finger prompts
+Tap the correct finger on the hand model
+Faster and accurate responses score higher
+Game ends after 40 seconds]`

 ---